Cloud-121/Motionblob/README.md

   </p>
 </div>

-Motionblob is a work-in-progress alternative to [MacMotionCues](https://github.com/Lospi/MacMotionCues), built for Unix-like systems.
-It aims to bring motion cue-style indicators to Unix-like platforms.
+Motionblob is a work-in-progress alternative to [MacMotionCues](https://github.com/Lospi/MacMotionCues), It aims to bring motion cue-style indicators to Unix-like platforms.

 ---